Loras Duhawks football

 The Loras Duhawks football team represents Loras College in college football at the NCAA Division III level.
 The Duhawks are members of the American Rivers Conference (ARC), fielding its team in the ARC since 1986 when it was named the Iowa Intercollegiate Athletic Conference (IIAC).
 The Duhawks play their home games at Rock Bowl Stadium in Dubuque, Iowa.
 The team was also previously known as the St. Joseph's Duhawks, Dubuque Duhawks, and the Columbia Duhawks.

-Their head coach is Steve Helminiak, who took over the position for the 2013 season.
+Their head coach is Brandon Novak, who took over the position for the 2026 season.